histolab/histolab/README.md

 [1] Colling, Richard, et al. "Artificial intelligence in digital pathology: A roadmap to routine use in clinical practice."
 The Journal of pathology 249.2 (2019)

 ## Contribution guidelines
-If you want to contribute to Histolab, be sure to review the [contribution guidelines](CONTRIBUTING.md)
+If you want to contribute to histolab, be sure to review the [contribution guidelines](CONTRIBUTING.md)